Pinturicchio: Works in the Vatican Library

-Among his panel paintings the following are the most important.
-An altarpiece for S. Maria de' Fossi at Perugia, painted in 1496–1498, now moved to the city gallery, depicts a Madonna enthroned among Saints, very minutely painted; the wings of the retable have standing figures of St. Augustine and St. Jerome; and the predella has paintings in miniature of the Annunciation and the Evangelists.
+Among his panel paintings the following are the most important: an altarpiece for S. Maria de' Fossi at Perugia, painted in 1496–1498, now moved to the city gallery, depicts a Madonna enthroned among Saints, very minutely painted; the wings of the retable have standing figures of St. Augustine and St. Jerome; and the predella has paintings in miniature of the Annunciation and the Evangelists.
 Another fine altarpiece, similar in delicacy of detail, and probably painted about the same time, is that in the cathedral of San Severino — the Madonna enthroned looks down toward the kneeling donor.
-In beauty of face and expression, the angels at the sides recall the manner of Lorenzo di Credi or Da Vinci.
+In beauty of face and expression, the angels at the sides recall the manner of Lorenzo di Credi or Leonardo da Vinci.

-The Vatican gallery has the largest of Pinturicchio's panels — the Coronation of the Virgin, with the apostles and other saints below.
+The Vatican galleries have the largest of Pinturicchio's panels — the Coronation of the Virgin, with the apostles and other saints below.
 Several well-executed portraits occur among the kneeling saints.
 The Virgin, who kneels at Christ's feet to receive her crown, is a figure of great tenderness and beauty, and the lower group is composed with great skill and grace in arrangement.

-In 1504, he designed a mosaic floor panel for the Cathedral of Siena: the Story of Fortuna, or the Hill of Virtue.
+In 1504, Pinturicchio designed a mosaic floor panel for the Cathedral of Siena: the Story of Fortuna, or the Hill of Virtue.
 This was executed by Paolo Mannucci in 1506.
 On top of the panel, a symbolic representation of Knowledge hands the palm of victory to Socrates.

 Among the public collections holding works by Pinturicchio are, the Ashmolean Museum (University of Oxford), Biblioteca Ambrosiana (Milan), the Cleveland Museum of Art, the Courtauld Institute of Art (London), the Denver Art Museum, the Fitzwilliam Museum (University of Cambridge), the Honolulu Museum of Art, the Louvre, the Museum of Fine Arts, Boston, the National Gallery, London, Palazzo Ruspoli (Rome), the Philadelphia Museum of Art, the Pinacoteca Ambrosiana (Milan), Princeton University Art Museum, Walters Art Museum in Baltimore, the Vatican Museums, and the Museum of Fine Arts (Budapest).